temporalio/documentation/docs/cloud/tcld/namespace/get.md

 Alias: `g`

-`tcld namespace get --namespace <namespace_id>`
+`tcld namespace get --request-id <request_id>`

-The following modifier controls the behavior of the command.
+The following modifiers control the behavior of the command.

 ### `--namespace`